Punchestown Grand National Trial Preview, Tips, Runners & Trends

 What the expert says...

-Two of the last four winners came from the Thyestes Chase with Death Duty (2022) and Coco Beach (2023).
+Two of the last five winners came from the Thyestes Chase with Death Duty (2022) and Coco Beach (2023).
 You can also add both Dounikos (2019) and Chelsea Harbour (2008) to the list of winners coming from that race.

 Andy Powell - Horse Racing Betting Expert - OLBG.com